 Chances are if you’ve seen a Borzoi, you’ve likely thought that it was just a Greyhound with long hair.

-The reality is that this dog is an entirely distinct breed all its own, a mix of Arabian Greyhounds and a thick-coated Russian breed of dog.
+The reality is that the Borzoi is an entirely distinct breed all its own, a mix of Arabian Greyhounds and a thick-coated Russian breed of dog.
 While it’s got some features that resemble Greyhounds for sure, it’s definitely larger than the familiar racing dogs.

 Here are 12 things you should know about the majestic Borzoi breed if you’re considering making one part of your family.

-In the late 1800s, Borzois were a thriving part of Russian life.
+Believed to be descendants of the coursing hounds of the Tartars, Russian bearhounds and the Russian Sheepdogs the Owtcher, the Borzoi has a storied history.
+In the late 1800s, Borzois were a thriving part of Russian aristocracy.
 They were a cherished breed owned by many Russian nobles and royals, as well as author Leo Tolstoy.
-They were bred to hunt, and their owners organized weekend hunting festivals to watch these regal dogs hunt all kinds of game, although their favorite was wolves.
+They were bred for hundreds of years to hunt wolves, and their owners organized weekend hunting festivals to watch these regal dogs hunt all kinds of game, although their favorite was wolves.
 Tolstoy memorialized one of these festivals in his famous book “War and Peace.”

 This is a full-body shot of the Borzoi.
 You can see the resemblance to a Greyhound in their faces and in their body shape.
 Long hair is characteristic of the breed too.